 - I have really enjoyed the course and the way it was structured.
 It was informative and interesting – liked the way you incorporated slide-shows, video, statistics and different forms of media to provide information.
 Lisa C

-This nine-part online training course is available for $597 +GST.
-However we offer an EARLY BIRD DISCOUNT of $100 +GST — pay just $497+GST for bookings received by the end of Monday 27 March, 2017.
+This ongoing online training course is available for $397 +GST per month (and you can cancel at any point).
+However we offer an EARLY BIRD DISCOUNT of $100 +GST — pay just $297+GST ($341.55 including GST per month) for bookings received by the end of Wednesday 28 June, 2017.

-Bookings are confirmed on receipt of payment, which can be by bank deposit or credit card.
+Bookings are confirmed on receipt of payment.
 We can raise an invoice in advance if you need it.

-If you would prefer to pay by bank deposit, or require an invoice, please send an email to [email protected] with your requirements.
+If you require an invoice, please send an email to [email protected] with your requirements.

 WHAT HAPPENS NEXT?

 You’ll receive our emailed confirmation of your booking.
-Then on the first day of the course we’ll follow up with details of your Login and Password, along with an Enrolment Key for the Social Media Marketing Success Essentials online training course.
+Then on the first day of the course we’ll follow up with details of your Login and Password, along with an Enrolment Key for the Digital Marketing 101 online training course.

 If you have any questions, or would like more information, please email us at [email protected]